I-rem/so_long/README.md

 exit in a clean way, and return **"Error\n"** followed by an explicit error message of your choice.

-### Bonus Part
-You are allowed to use other functions to complete the bonus part as long as their use is **justified** during your evaluation

-You will get extra points if you:
-- Make the player lose when they touch an enemy patrol.
-- Add some sprite animation.
-- Display the movement count directly on screen instead of writing it in the shell.

 ## Evaluation

 ### Mandatory part